Takshi18/OATCP/lab7/valid-arrangements/readme.md

-## Eulerian Path Arrangement Solver
+## The implementation utilizes Eulerian path method

 ### Input
 The program takes input of pairs of numbers where each pair represents a relationship.
 For example: